 - Continuous Learning: Experiential learning doesn’t end with a single experience.
 It fosters a mindset of ongoing growth, curiosity, and exploration.
 Each experience builds on the last, encouraging further inquiry and deeper understanding.
 As both an educator and researcher, I’ve found this to be the core of lifelong learning, where learning becomes a continuous journey rather than a destination.

-What are the role of teachers in experiential learning activities
+What are the Role of Teachers in Experiential Learning Activities?

 The role of teachers in experiential learning is both pivotal and multifaceted.
 It’s something I’ve spent considerable time reflecting upon, both in my teaching days and in my current research.
 Here’s a comprehensive look at the different aspects of a teacher’s role in experiential learning[8]: